th2-net/th2-check1/README.md

 + New configuration parameter `rule-execution-timeout` which is used if the user has not specified a timeout for the rule execution
 + Auto silence check after the CheckSequenceRule.
 + `auto-silence-check-after-sequence-rule` to setup a default behavior for CheckSequenceRule
-+ New configuration parameter `time-precision` which is uses if the user has not specified a time precision
++ New configuration parameter `time-precision` which is used if the user has not specified a time precision
-+ New configuration parameter `decimal-precision` which is uses if the user has not specified a number precision
++ New configuration parameter `decimal-precision` which is used if the user has not specified a number precision
 + New parameter `hint` for verification event which is used to display the reason for the failed field comparison.
 For example the type mismatch of the compared values

 #### Changed: